ham2anv/rpg-maps/README.md

 pointing to the map's image file.

 ## \<rpg-map\>
 This element places the map on your page.
-It takes two attributes:
+It takes three attributes:

 - `src`: The source image for your map.
 - `caption`: An optional caption for your image, useful for crediting the artist.